astine-daniel/movies/README.md

 (Change _{api key}_ for the correct api key)

-Or can be generated using another script called **create-env-vars.sh**.
+Or it can be generated using an other script called **create-env-vars.sh**.
 For example:

 ```sh